-Pattern interruption works by luring the listener's inner monologue or even their pure subconscious train of thought into a pattern or sequence.
+Pattern interruption works by luring the listener's inner monologue or even their pure unconscious train of thought into a pattern or sequence.
 When that pattern is established, you then jolt them out of that pattern at a critical moment before the pattern completes.
-This leaves the listener's subconscious mind waiting for the next part of the pattern to occur, while their conscious mind is distracted.
+This leaves the listener's unconscious mind waiting for the next part of the pattern to occur, while their conscious mind is distracted.

 So what exactly is Pattern Interruption?